26 of the Best Museums In Budapest

 The Vasarely Museum in Budapest holds one of the biggest collections of Victor Vasarely's works.
 Photo: Tas Tóbiás

-#21 - Victor Vasarely Museum (location; 10 a.m. to 6 p.m., closed on Monday; HUF 2,400 admission): Hungarian-born and educated Victor Vasarely was the founder of the Op Art movement, a popular form of abstract art in the 1960s that relied on optical illusions and spatial tricks.
-The roots of Vasarely’s works go back to the Bauhaus-type Budapest art school he attended before moving to Paris in 1930.
+#22 - Victor Vasarely Museum (location; 10 a.m. to 6 p.m., closed on Monday; HUF 2,400 admission): Hungarian-born and educated Victor Vasarely was the founder of the Op Art movement, a popular form of abstract art in the 1960s that relied on optical illusions and spatial tricks.
+The roots of Vasarely’s works, as the exhibition helpfully explains, go back to the Bauhaus-type Budapest art school he attended before moving to Paris in 1930.
 The collection includes 150 selected pieces from across his lifetime.

-The Roth Miksa Museum shows many objects that were produced at Roth's famous stained glass workshop.
+The Roth Miksa Museum displays many objects that were produced at Roth's famous stained glass workshop.
 Photo: Tas Tóbiás

-The Roth Miksa Museum shows many objects that were produced at Roth's famous stained glass workshop.
+The Roth Miksa Museum displays many objects that were produced at Roth's famous stained glass workshop.
 Photo: Tas Tóbiás

 The Makovecz Center is located in the house that Imre Makovecz designed for his own family.
 Photo: Tas Tóbiás